-Here are five simple and important tips to discuss with your student to help ensure she/he has a safe, healthy and culturally enriching experience abroad:
+Five important tips for your student to ensure a safe and healthy experience abroad:

 - Travel in large and small groups, but never alone.
 Employ a buddy system of no fewer than three students.